Katlego-DataLab/DecodeLabs-01-Rag_ChatBot/README.md

 The foundational numerical computing library in Python.
 Used here for array manipulation when working with embeddings and FAISS index operations.

 ### `transformers` *(installed but not used in final version)*
 HuggingFace's library for working with pre-trained language models.
-Initially used for LLM-based answer generation with `google/flan-t5-base` — removed in the final version due to stability issues (see Challenges section below).
+Initially used for LLM-based answer generation with `google/flan-t5-base`removed in the final version due to stability issues (see Challenges section below).

 ### `torch` *(dependency)*
 PyTorch — the deep learning framework that powers both `sentence-transformers` and `transformers` under the hood.